zer0cache/matic-docs/docs/pos/contracts/delegation.md

 function sellVoucher() public;
 ```

-- Using current  `exchangeRate` and # of shares calculate total amount(active stake+ rewards).
+- Using current `exchangeRate` and number of shares to calculate total amount (active stake + rewards).
-- unBond active stake from validator and transfer rewards to delegator if any.
+- `unBond` active stake from validator and transfer rewards to delegator, if any.
 - Must remove active stake from timeline using `updateValidatorState` in stakeManger.
 - `delegators` mapping is used to keep track of stake in withdrawal period.